List of EastEnders television spin-offs: "Ricky & Bianca"

 This two-part episode aired on 13 and 20 May 2002, originally these episodes were planned to air over the Christmas period in 2001 but filming was delayed due to Patsy Palmer's pregnancy.

 This two part special was a lead-up to Ricky Butcher's return later that year as a regular character.
 It was written by Simon Ashdown.
 The episode saw Ricky reunite with his ex-wife Bianca Jackson and son Liam in Manchester.
 Bianca had been in Manchester doing an arts degree for the past two and a half years and was struggling to look after Liam.

 Ricky discovered she had been working in a nightclub and had stolen money from the manager Vince.
 Ricky ended up getting caught in the middle of all of this along with his new girlfriend Cassie.
 After he got Bianca out of trouble, they had a one-night stand during which Bianca conceived their daughter Tiffany.
 Ricky told Cassie he didn't really love her, he was still in love with Bianca.
 Cassie managed to manipulate Bianca into thinking that she and Ricky would never be happy together, and Bianca made the difficult decision to leave Liam with Ricky, feeling that he'd be a better parent than she would, and left in a taxi.

 Nancy Banks-Smith of The Guardian described the episodes as, "A cynical way of shooing Ricky back into Albert Square. [...]
 These let's-do-the-show-somewhere-else specials tend to be tiresome.
 This one seems to be a way of easing Ricky back into EastEnders.
 Pete Shelley of the Daily Mirror said, "A shot of a pasty-faced, grumpy-looking orang-utan told us that this episode marked the return of Bianca...
 I won't bore you with the details of Simon Ashdown's plot, suffice to say that it was worthy of a Brookside Christmas video starring Lindsey Corkhill."
 Simon Edge of the Daily Express said "EastEnders spin-offs usually set off the cringe alarm.
-But this one is a hoot, mainly because Patsy Palmer is sending herself up something rotten - normally only drag queens can manage a falsetto squeal that high - and because she and Sid Owen look so pleased to be there."
+But this one is a hoot, mainly because Patsy Palmer is sending herself up something rotten – normally only drag queens can manage a falsetto squeal that high – and because she and Sid Owen look so pleased to be there."

-Tina Baker, for GMTV said "The Ricky and Bianca spin-off didn’t quite work, It just wasn’t quite as good as when they were in Albert Square with all the other characters.
-It’s a bit of a danger when characters have already left the soap and then they return in a spin-off."
+Tina Baker, for GMTV said "The Ricky and Bianca spin-off didn't quite work, It just wasn't quite as good as when they were in Albert Square with all the other characters.
+It's a bit of a danger when characters have already left the soap and then they return in a spin-off."

 "Dot's Story"

 This episode first aired on 2 January 2003 and followed Dot Branning (June Brown) to Wales to visit the family she stayed with during World War II.
 Through a series of flashbacks, we see Dot being evacuated, and her experiences of evacuation.
-Her guardians Gwen and Will featured in the episode.
+Her guardians Gwen and Will are featured in the episode.